Abed Al Kadiri

 His work can be found in private and public collections in the Middle East.
 In 2017 he was awarded the Sursock Museum’s Jury Award at the 32nd Salon d’Automne.

 In 2006 Al Kadiri moved to Kuwait and worked as an art critic, before establishing the FA Gallery in 2010.
-He was appointed as the Director of Contemporary Art Platform (CAP) Kuwait from 2012-2015, a leading non-profit arts institution in the Middle East.
+He was appointed as the Director of Contemporary Art Platform (CAP) Kuwait from 2012-2015, which has become a leading non-profit art institution in the Middle East.
+There he curated numerous exhibitions and developed an extensive education program.
+He initiated the art exchange programs making way for collaborations with significant art spaces in Paris, Spain, Hungary, UK, South Korea, Lebanon, Cairo and the Gulf Region.
+In 2015, Al Kadiri left his position at CAP and is currently residing between Paris and Beirut.

 Artists of the Gallery